gburd/greg.burd.me/content/posts/static-site-with-nix-and-caddy/index.md

 env SITE_ROOT=result caddy run
 ```

-You should be able to browse to your site at `127.0.0.1:8080` and load it, although some resources may load improperly or not at all.
+You should be able to browse to your site at `127.0.0.1:8080` and load it, although some resources may load improperly or not at all if they expect to be accessed at a particular hostname.
 When we deploy to Fly, however, everything should be working.
 Add the Caddyfile to git:
 ```bash
 git add Caddyfile
 git commit -m "Add Caddyfile"